 Suzy & The Sissies, four DFW-based musicians, will perform as well.
 Their music influences come from artists like Bonnie Raitt, Tom Petty and Fleetwood Mac.
 Singer-songwriter Chris Raspante will perform.
 His sound is a mix of bluesy rock and Americana.

 Live music aside, Main Street Fest will also include European-style theatrical street performances.
-Sara Kunz’s “The Flyin’ Hawaiian Show” is an acrobatic hula hoop performance complete with contortion and comedy.
+One of those will be Sara Kunz’s “The Flyin’ Hawaiian Show,” an acrobatic hula hoop performance complete with contortion and comedy.
 And, apparently, she climbs up a 15-foot high coconut tree.
 Her performance will take place on the 100 Block on Main Street.
 “The Red Trouser Show” by circus performers David Graham and Tobin Renwick will take place on the Main Street and Franklin Street intersection.

 Married couple Rob Lok and Miss Jane will put on their “Allez-OOPS!” performance at the Peace Plaza at Grapevine Main Station.
 Their performance blends the circus with spontaneous comedy.
 British “super-secret circus agents” Honeymoon and Butterfly will put on their action, spy-fi show “Her Majesty’s Secret Circus Show” in front of Foust Funeral Home on Main Street.

 Last but not least, Pogo Fred, who holds multiple Guinness World Records for his pogo tricks and is one of the founders of extreme pogo, will perform in front of the Cotton Belt Railroad District on Main Street.